, deffered’s

 Hearing Senate Agriculture and Natural Resources on Tuesday 2/12/26 at 10 am.
 Hearing was continued from Tuesday till Thursday, as the vote on the motion to kill the bill was 3 to 3, so it went nowhere, Brandon Wipf was absent and could break the tie.
 Duhamel, Voight and Piske voted with us.
 Voight allegedly voted with us because he wanted delay until Wipf could attend.
 Nelson, Marty and Davis voted against us.

-Pischke has since created a draft of an “unfriendly”, “hog-house” amendment to continue bounties for children but not adults and reduce the total yearly expenditure to $250,000.
-This means lying to children and putting the legislature’s stamp of approval on SDGFP’s lies.
+Pischke had since created a draft of an “unfriendly”, “hog-house” amendment to continue bounties for children but not adults and reduce the total yearly expenditure to $250,000.
+This meant lying to children and putting the legislature’s stamp of approval on SDGFP’s lies.
 Bounties don’t work – the NPBP enables pointless killing of predators.
 It is scientifically proven.
 We do not consider this a compromise version of SB 148 and should the bill be so hog-housed, we will oppose it.

 =====================